Authorship

 Ethnobotany

 Limited food and medicinal uses of tapertip hawksbeard are reported in the literature.
 The Karuk people indigenous to California peeled tapertip hawksbeard stems and ate them raw.
 The Shoshoni sprinkled pulverized root pieces into the eye to dislodge foreign objects and sooth eye inflammations.
 They also used a poultice of seeds or entire plants to relieve breast pain and induce milk flow following child birth (Moerman 2003).
+The Shoshone name for tapertip hawksbeard, yhambahwuhr, translates to standing carrot.
+It was used medicinally and for ceremonies (Friday and Scasta 2020).

 Revegetation Use

 To improve forage habitat for pollinators and wildlife, tapertip hawksbeard is a restoration species to consider (Eldredge et al. 2013; Dumroese et al. 2016).
 Although seedling growth is often slow, plants are considered long–lived by those with experience growing the species (Ogle et al. 2012).
 Once established, long-distance wind dispersal is encouraged by the production of light-weight seeds with pappi with barbed hairs (Bogler 2006).
 Tapertip hawksbeard has been identified as an important species for seed development because of its importance to greater sage-grouse (Lambert 2005a).
+Current seeds supplies of tapertip hawksbeard are limited and generally from wildland collections.

 Developing A Seed Supply